 A-Fib is an abnormal heart rhythm that involves the atria (the two upper chambers of the heart).
 Instead of making a strong beat, the atria quiver or fibrillate.
-This is a problem because it causes the heart beat to become irregular.
-Sometimes, your heart beat with A-Fib goes too fast.
+This is a problem because it causes the heartbeat to become irregular.
+Sometimes, your heartbeat with A-Fib goes too fast.
 Blood does not flow through the heart as well as it should, which may cause it to form clots.
 These blood clots may leave the heart and enter the brain, where they can cause a stroke.

-The treatment goals for A-Fib may include:
+The goals of treatment may include:

 Keeping the heart out of A-Fib and in a regular rhythm (known as rhythm control).